TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 46/Isaiah 46.4.md

 ---

-and even to old age I am he, and even to hoar hairs will I carry [you] ; I have made, and I will bear; yea, I will carry, and will deliver.
+and even to old age I am he, and even to gray hairs will I carry you.
+I have made, and I will bear; yes, I will carry, and will deliver.